codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ![SelectDatabase](./assets/tutorials/redis_queue/select_database.png)

-## Create Backend Capsule for the Worker
+## Creating a Backend Capsule for the Worker

 Next we will create the Capsule that will run our worker.
-Create a new Capsule and select backend Capsule, and link it to your GitHub code.
+Create a new Capsule, select "Backend Capsule", and link it to your GitHub code.

 Now enter `python worker.py` in the special build command.
-This build command will provide special information to the Capsule on how it should be built.
+This build command will provide special information to the Capsule about how it should be built.
 The command we entered tells the Capsule to run the worker as the main app rather than the Flask web application.

 ![SelectBackendRepo](./assets/tutorials/redis_queue/select_backend_repo.png)